-- test speed of the tug; the speed is to be intended as relative speed with respect to the sea motions, therefore the effects of any possible current are to be taken into account - main propulsion characteristics (power, maximum orientation angle of the rudder) - preliminary calculation of the maximum steering force $T{\rm v}$ at the test speed - calculation of the route deviation of the escorted ship (for the tests, the escorted ship is to be selected so that the route deviation induced by the tug is not too large) - preliminary stability calculation in the above conditions - towing arrangement plan, including the load cell and the specification of the breaking loads of the towline components - documentation relevant to the bollard pull test (see [2.10.1]).
+- test speed of the tug; the speed is to be intended as relative speed with respect to the sea motions, therefore the effects of any possible current are to be taken into account - main propulsion characteristics (power, maximum orientation angle of the rudder) - preliminary calculation of the rated steady towline force $T{H,\,R}$ and the rated steering force $T{Y,R}$ at the test speed - calculation of the route deviation of the escorted ship (for the tests, the escorted ship is to be selected so that the route deviation induced by the tug is not too large) - preliminary stability calculation in the above conditions - towing arrangement plan, including the load cell and the specification of the breaking loads of the towline components documentation relevant to the bollard pull test (see [3.10.1]).

-4.5.3 Data to be collected during tests
+5.5.3 Data to be collected during tests (1/1/2025)

-During the tests, all data needed to define the characteristics of the tug are to be collected, e.g. the relative position ship-tug, their heading and speed, the towline length, the towline angle α (see Fig 3), the maximum towing pull T, the ship rudder position, the heeling angle of the tug and any other parameter used in the preliminary calculation.
+During the tests, all data needed to define the characteristics of the tug are to be collected, e.g. the relative position ship-tug, their heading and speed, the towline length, the towline angle $\alpha$ (see Fig 2), the maximum steady towline force $T{H,\ MAX}$ , the ship rudder position, the heeling angle of the tug and any other parameter used in the preliminary calculation.

-4.6 Alternative to full-scale tests
+5.6 Alternative to full-scale tests or to model scale tests